DPO DPO Israel

 What to do right now if I have an incident?

 1) Take notes — write what you know.
 2) Do not delete logs.
 3) Freeze the affected account/system if still active.
 4) Contact us / a DPO / a lawyer.
 5) Don’t talk to media until you have an approved statement.
+Have a baseline ready in advance — see our security procedure template.

 Have an active incident?